NapsterInBlue/MoviesMetricsMusings/content/articles/2020-04-03 i had the data pt1.md

 Instead, we wound up developing with a myriad of anti-patterns that I won't bore you with.

 But to walk it back a minute, these tools-- Civis, Phoenix, or otherwise-- are all relatively new in the political sphere.
-In general, tech and politics doesn't attract kind of money needed to develop state of the art platforms like you'd find at, say, Amazon, Facebook, or Capital One.
+In general, tech and politics doesn't attract the kind of money needed to develop state of the art platforms like you'd find at, say, Amazon, Facebook, or Capital One.
 Additionally, I came to learn that there are only a small handful of vendors that are DNC-sanctioned to even *house* the data.
 All told, I think Civis is a decent tool, though I honestly have no idea what the other options were, nor how it compared to them.
 The decision for the campaign to go with Civis happened long before my time and in truth, is one of my biggest question marks should I ever consider doing all of this again, but at a campaign's inception.

 -----